yyfearth/mooc/service/api.md

 #### Usage

 * Can be used for both creating and updating user, since the email address is unique.
+* Email cannot be changed since it is the ID

 #### Request

 Method | URL | Request Body
 -------|-----|-------------
 PUT | http://host:port/user/`:email` | User JSON *

-* Password is required for creating new user, but it will be ignored for updating.

 #### Response